frankstallone/straightforward-growth-template/README.md

 ## 👀 Want to learn more about Astro?

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

-## Todo

-- [ ] Remove all references to Frank Stallone
-- [ ] Remove all unused CSS
-- [ ] Add Straightforward Growth boilerplate content
-- [ ] Decide whether or not to keep Public Sans
-- [ ] Add comments for best practices when using the template